The async package allows you to write code that executes

 represents where it calls the next function.
 You can step through these

-if you set debugAsync(as, debugInternal=TRUE)
+if you set debugAsync(as, debugInternal=TRUE).

 Saving state, then, is just remembering the last call.
 (Dotted lines, here, represent where it saves state rather